spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

   ![Run Audits](Images/runAudits.png)

-* Walk students through the `Audit Report` that is provided within the dev tools.
+* Open the generated `Audit Report` and walk students through the following:

   * The *performance* section will be the first you encounter, and one of the most useful for todays class.

   * Hovering over the different status signs next to the times shown will give you information on what that test means.

   ![Hover](Images/performanceSection.png)

-  * Tell the class that each audit has a reference doc explaining why the audit is important, as well as how to fix it.
+  * Each audit has a reference doc explaining why the audit is important, as well as how to fix it.
+These reference docs will lay out why this metric is important to the user experience and give reasons why we might be lacking in the specified audit.

   * One of the main metrics Lighthouse looks for is the *first meaningful paint*.

-  * Tell the class that a paint occurs when content is loaded on the screen.
+  * A paint occurs when content is loaded on the screen.
 Lighthouse measures the first *Contentful* paint, which means when any content is loaded.
 It also measures the first *meaningful* paint which occurs when the primary content becomes visible.

   * One of the most important metrics it takes is *Time to Interactive*.
 This is the time it takes for the webpage being audited to become usable.
 A long delay in interactivity can lead to page abandonment.

-* Lighthouse will give very useful tips and even concrete steps we can take to improve performance.
+* Ask the class, "What is web page abandonment?"

+  * Abandonment occurs when a user leaves a web page without completing the task they set out to.

-  * Tell the class that when working on improving a webpage's performance, students should use Lighthouse to complete frequent audits.
-These can be incredibly helpful in pinpointing where their efforts should be focused.
+* When working on improving a webpage's performance, we should use Lighthouse to complete frequent audits.
+These can be incredibly helpful in pinpointing where our efforts should be focused.

 ### 3. Student Do: Lighthouse Audit (10 mins)

-* Slack out the following instructions to your students.
+* Direct students to the activity instructions found [here]()

 * **Instructions**